patrickstowell/PHY303-Lectures/_sources/phy303-unit2-liquiddropmodels.md

 It's worth pointing out here that the Fourier transform of a delta function is just $1$, so if the nucleus was indeed a point charge at the center, we would arrive at the same cross-section for a point-like target as before.
 ```

 Based on our reasoning that the nucleus has some underlying distribution of charge the simplest model we could come up with would be a so called **Top-Hat Distribution**.
 That is, constant uniform density, falling to zero at the "edge" of the nucleus.
-Importantly what was actually found during the early electron scattering experiments was that at higher values of $\bf q$ we start to see bumps or ridges in our measurements of the cross-section as shown below.
+Importantly what was actually found during the early electron scattering experiments was that at higher values of $\bf q$ we start to see bumps or ridges in our measurements of the cross-section as shown in {numref}`e-scattering-charge`.

 :::{figure-md} e-scattering-charge
 <img src='image-102.png' width="70%" alt="Saxon Woods Form">